gjerokrsteski/php-captcha-generator/README.markdown

 Introduction
 ============
 Creates a security-captcha-image with the PHP's GD library for your web form.
-Is easy to use, just check it out.
+It's easy to use - just check it out now!

 [![Build Status](https://travis-ci.org/gjerokrsteski/php-captcha-generator.png?branch=master)](https://travis-ci.org/gjerokrsteski/php-captcha-generator)